RikoLi/AAAI-21-CAP-re-implementation/README.md

-**Currently, this work has not been finally completed with some code refinement work to do.**

 This project is a re-implementation work of AAAI 2021 paper *Camera-aware Proxies for Unsupervised Person Re-ID*, with the dataset changed to [VeRi](https://vehiclereid.github.io/VeRi/).

 ## Prerequisites